SystemsGenetics/GEMmaker/README.md

 nextflow run main.nf -profile standard -resume -with-report execute-report.html -with-timeline timeline-report.html -with-trace
 ```

 To execute the workflow on a high performance compute cluter you must edit the nextflow.config file and add an appropriate profile for your system.
-Please see the [Nextflow documentation] (https://www.nextflow.io/docs/latest/config.html#config-profiles).
+Please see the [Nextflow documentation](https://www.nextflow.io/docs/latest/config.html#config-profiles).
 Then repeat any of the commands above changing the -profile argument to use the new profile.

 ## Generating a Summary Report
-The [MultiQC] (http://multiqc.info) tool can be used with GEMmaker to generate a summary report of results from Trimmomatic, Hisat2 and samtools.
+The [MultiQC](http://multiqc.info) tool can be used with GEMmaker to generate a summary report of results from Trimmomatic, Hisat2 and samtools.
 This report allows you to explore the quality of the data, trimming and alignments.
-To generate the report you must have [MultiQC installed] (http://multiqc.info/docs/#installing-multiqc).
+To generate the report you must have [MultiQC installed](http://multiqc.info/docs/#installing-multiqc).
 Once installed, you can generate the report with the following command inside of the GEMmaker directory where your workflow was executed:

 ```bash
 multiqc .